Create a launch template for an Auto Scaling group - Amazon EC2 Auto Scaling

 2. For advanced options, expand the volume that you want to modify and configure the volume as follows:

 1. Storage type: The type of volume (EBS or ephemeral) to associate with your instance.
 The instance store (ephemeral) volume type is only available if you select an instance type that supports it.
-For more information, see Amazon EC2 instance store and Amazon EBS volumes in the Amazon EC2 User Guide for Linux Instances.
+For more information, see Amazon EBS volumes in the Amazon EBS User Guide and Amazon EC2 instance store in the Amazon EC2 User Guide.

 2. Device name: Select from the list of available device names for the volume.